Trump’s Rx For The Drug Industry: Take Two And Have No Idea What Will Happen In The Morning

 In the face of all that uncertainly emanating from Capitol Hill and CMS, FDA could end up being seen as a bastion of calm predictability by comparison.
 Sponsors may not always like what they hear, but the applications move smoothly through.
 True, the agency is well off last year’s record-setting pace for approvals, but the numerous complete responses letters and other submission dynamics could be setting up a blockbuster 2017.

 FDA will of course change in many ways during the Trump administration.
 Indeed, the sixth iteration of the user fee agreement, if enacted as planned, is already poised to push the agency towards greater use of patient-reported data and post-market evidence.
 And the 21st Century Cures legislation moving through Congress will give sponsors more flexibility on biomarkers and clinical trial design.
-(Also see "The Evolution Of 21st Century Cures Legislation" - Scrip, 29 Nov, 2016.)
+(Also see "The Evolution Of 21st Century Cures Legislation" - Pink Sheet, 29 Nov, 2016.)

 On top of that will be all the changes that Trump appointees will make.
 For example, FDA has been uncomfortable, to put it mildly, with the idea of allowing sponsors more latitude on off-label communications.
 One can expect that attitude to change quickly in the new administration, and if regulation and guidance aren’t immediately forthcoming, sponsors themselves will probably still feel like the line has shifted even without a formal declaration.